dottjt/plastic/chapters/02-work.md

 <!-- Describe building + Interaction with the receptionist -->

 Through the bright cellophane interiors of the refurbished lobby, fit with exotic Peruvian plants and a custom wood finish on the isolated desk ahead of me sat the receptionist.
-A messy ball of anxious wool and tangled cat hair, stunned in the bright fluorescent jumpers she would wear all over her voluptuous body.
+A messy ball of anxious wool and tangled cat hair, stunned in the bright pink, yellow and orange knitted jumpers she would wear all over her voluptuous body.
 She was a small personality trapped behind a big self-conscious smile, hidden beneath a desecrated tub of Neopolitan ice-cream she left under her bed, conveniently finished without even a trace of dairy to harm a lactose-intolerant child.
 Of course, I also wanted to fuck her too.
 Definitely worth paying to see a cam show, at the very least.

 "Good morning!"
 I shout, trying my best to sound like an all-inclusive trip to Disney Land.

 "Good morning?
 You know it's like, mid-afternoon, right?"
 Fuck.
 Just, fuck.
 I suppose it wasn't that bad.
 Maybe she found the aloofness attractive.
-Myself, that quirky asian wall-flower to be subtly admired with a nonchalant book on the intricate ironies of organic gardening.
+My lovely self, that quirky asian wall-flower to be subtly admired with a nonchalant book on the intricate ironies of organic gardening.
 Perhaps it was an equivocal event to be pre-supposed by a romantic date on a sunset promenade, candle-lit in serene curiosity, followed by a weekend of average uninspired sex.
 Although I highly doubted my desirability as a man.
 No one wants to swipe right on the weird looking pervert licking his lips feverously at the sight of a bucket of chicken.
 I suppose I wasn't quite sure what it was girls wanted at all.
 Perhaps I didn't really care, because it conflicted what I wanted as a creep.
 A sick virtual fantasy of cum and gore, soiled all over the senses in a heap of used panties and unwashed lingerie, drenched in a cake of warm semen and indecent sweat.
 Mortal indecency sopping in the crimes of a sex-offender.
 Maybe that's what I should call my book.

-"Oh right, I had no idea," I remarked with a laughable smirk and my two-thumbs up, now pacing myself to my desk in a blitzkrieg of dirty thoughts and derranged requirements.
-The beautiful thing about the office is that it truly opened itself up to you, like a picture book.
+"Oh right, I had no idea," I remarked with an unconvincing smirk and a jovial  two-thumbs up, now pacing myself to my desk in a blitzkrieg of dirty thoughts and deranged requirements.
+Kaleidoscopic in a tangerine muse of teak stripes and amusing spaces, the office opened itself up in a heightened display of fluorescent lights

 <!-- Describe office + desk/work area -->

-Like a deranged picture-book of

 I never really knew what to expect, but something was always missing.
 Either I was an easy target to steal from, or the nightly cleaner seemingly hated absolute everything about my existence.
 Either way,